dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Exponential Transformation Direct Minimization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The orbitals are expanded onto a finite basis set:
+The orbitals are expanded into a finite basis set:

 .. math:: \phi_{i} ({\bf r}) = \sum_{\mu=1..M} O_{\mu i} \chi_{\mu}({\bf r}), \quad i = 1 ..
 M

 and the energy needs to be minimised with respect
-to the expansion coefficients subject to orthonormality constraints,
+to the expansion coefficients subject to orthonormality constraints:

 .. math:: E_0 = \min_{O^{\dagger}SO = I} E\left(O\right)

 If we have some orthonormal reference orbitals with known
-coefficient matrix (c.m.) `C`, then *any* c.m.
-'O'
+coefficient matrix (c.m.) `C`, then *any* c.m. `O`
 can be obtained from the reference c.m. `C`
 by some unitary transformation: